 We look forward to working with you and your baby as your breastfeeding story unfolds.
 Our time together can be a turning point in the story.
 These mother-tested ideas can help you get the most from your consultation with the Breastfeeding Center:

 Feed Your Baby (but not too much!)

 If we want to work together through a full feeding, the little one should be ready to eat.
-It’s a balancing act — a hungry, stressed baby, who’s been crying, might not have the energy or patience to feed well.
+It’s a balancing act — a hungry, stressed baby who has been crying might not have the energy or patience to feed well.
 But a baby fed amply right before the consult may say “no, thank you.”

-A substantial feeding at least an hour and a half to two hours before our consultation might help a baby wait for us (with just a little comfort nursing if needed).
-Holding a baby skin-to-skin, just in a diaper, with a blanket over the team if needed, conserves a baby’s energy and gets him or her ready to feed.
+A substantial feeding about two hours before our consultation might help a baby wait for us (with just a little comfort nursing if needed).
+Holding a baby skin-to-skin (just in a diaper, with a blanket if needed) conserves a baby’s energy and gets him or her ready to feed.
 If a baby is restless right before the consult, a partner or helper who doesn’t smell deliciously of milk may have more luck in keeping a baby settled for the last few minutes.

 Think About Who You Want to Attend the Consult